 Produced Facebook Live videos hosted by reporters

-Moderated comments and created a draft comment policy for the website
+Wrote a draft comment policy for the website to encourage civil, productive conversation

 My favorite stories combine data with narrative to show how policies affect real people.
 I’ve reported on education, health, public safety, business and other local issues.
 I’ve also examined the ever-changing news industry and covered new developments in journalism.
 Selected stories are below.